champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.3.md

 The government creates laws that govern businesses.
 For instance, laws prohibit monopolies from forming.
 This is to promote competition, which should provide consumers with more options and better prices.

 In addition, over time the government has created numerous federal agencies to guide business behavior.
 The Federal Trade Commission (FTC) protects people from dishonest or misleading advertising.
 The Consumer Product Safety Commission (CPSC) protects consumers from dangerous products.
 The Securities and Exchange Commission (SEC) protects investors from investment fraud.
-The Occupational Safety and Health Administration (OSHA) protects workers from uns,a fe working conditions.
+The Occupational Safety and Health Administration (OSHA) protects workers from unsafe working conditions.

 #### Providing Public Goods